JosefJ/TokenOfGratitude/README.md

 **How is it possible to redeem the token?**

 If you are a token holder, use the "redeem(string message)" function of the contract to send me an encrypted message with your contact and a medium (telegram, facebook,...).
-The redeem service (with encryption) will be available my the website sometime during the sale.
+The redeem service (with encryption) will be available on the website sometime during the sale.
 TODO: choose an encryption method

 ## <sup>not really</sup> FAQ
 **Q:** Is the fundraiser running on Ethereum or EthereumClassic?

-**A:** Both, the addresses and pricing are however different.
+**A:** Currently it's only Ethereum.
+Fundraiser on Ethereum Classic will likely start with a slight delay and adjusted price/goals based on the participation on the ETH contract.
 ___
 **Q:** Will my token be redeemable on future forks?

-**A:** Unfortunately, no. I will most likely honor only the tokens on the fork with higher market cap of tradable ethers.
+**A:** Unfortunately, no. I will most likely honor only the tokens on the fork with highest market cap of tradable ethers.
 ___
-**Q:** How do you contribute to the whole thing?!
+**Q:** Will the money raised be used to pay for the beers?

+**A:** No, all the money will be used for the community cause.
-**A:** My financial contribution is theoretically something over 1000 USD. if I count 500 * 2 USD for the beers I promise to get you, considering an average price of a decent large drough beer in Prague (Some people may of course never redeem their tokens but on the other hand the price of a beer is likely to rise over the next 5 years)
+My financial contribution is therefore theoretically something around 1000 USD. if I count 500 * 2 USD for the beers I promise to get you, considering an average price of a decent large drought beer in Prague (Some people may of course never redeem their tokens but on the other hand the price of a beer is likely to rise over the next 5 years)
 ___